ajudensi/bc-19-chart-application/README.md

 #Technology
 1. Javascript: [is a high-level, dynamic, untyped, and interpreted programming language.
 It has been standardized in the ECMAScript language specification.](https://en.wikipedia.org/wiki/JavaScript)
+2. HTML5 (Canvas): The HTML <canvas> element is used to draw graphics, on the fly, via JavaScript.
+The <canvas> element is only a container for graphics.
+You must use JavaScript to actually draw the graphics.
+Canvas has several methods for drawing paths, boxes, circles, text, and adding images. [www.w3schools.com/html/html5_canvas.asp]

 #Frontend dependencies
 1. Bootstrap: HTML framework for frontend development